The Wood Folk Diaries: Volume 4 (Poisonous Plants), Chapter 6: Baneberries

 Growing Actaea

-There’s a good chance it’s already there if you have property here; if you do, it’s a sign of a healthy woodland.
+There’s a good chance baneberry is already present if you have wooded property here; if you do spot it, that’s a sign of a healthy woodland.
+You may notice it along the edges of woods.
+It is much more noticeable when fruiting!

 REFERENCES